United Community and Family Services

 - A letter from employer, on company letterhead, disclosing income (if no pay stubs available).

 - Federal income tax return from previous year

 Payment plan for outstanding balances: The payment plan will allow you to make weekly, biweekly or monthly payments on your account until the entire outstanding balance is paid.
-The payment amount and number of payments will be decided during your financial consultation with the UCFS Collections Specialist.
+The payment amount and number of payments will be decided during your financial consultation with the UCFS Patient Financial Counselor.